pavanputti/post-meeting-social-content-generator/README.md

 - Verify meeting link is detected
 - Check bot join time is configured
 - Ensure Recall.ai API key is valid
+- **For password-protected meetings**:
+  - Ensure the meeting password is included in the meeting URL (e.g., `?pwd=ABC123`)
+  - Or add the password in the calendar event description (e.g., "Password: ABC123")
+  - The app will automatically extract and include passwords when creating bots

 ### Social Media Posting Fails
 - Reconnect accounts in Settings